-We have implemented the spring-slider model with varying normal stress described in Perfettini et al. (2001).
+We have implemented the spring-slider model with varying normal stress described in Perfettini, Schmittbuhl, Rice, and Cocco (2001).
 This model enables us to replicate variations in load within the bulk, such as seasonal hydrological loading or tides.
 To simulate variations in bulk elastic properties, we incorporate varying spring stiffness into the aforementioned model.